AbhiAgarwal/questions/README.md

 - Is there are correlation between sentiments of tweets given a news article, and the sentiment of the news article title itself.
 So if we score a sentiment for the title - would there be a relationship between that and the sentiments of the tweets.
 	- For a sad title - would the things people tweet out be sad?

+#### Knowledge

+- What is the purpose of the accumulation of knowledge?